askarserikov/dummy-express/README.md

 # dummy-express
-Dummy express web server for testing purposes
+Dummy express web server for testing purposes!!

 Bootstrap script to deploy and run the server on EC2 instances (Add it to "User data" field when launching an instance):